 Robo-advisors give investors a hands-off way to grow their wealth, but sometimes you need direct financial advice too.
-Betterment offers five different packages to help you plan for the future with a hand from dedicated financial experts.
+Betterment offers six different packages to help you plan for the future with a hand from dedicated CFP® professionals.

 This is a premium service that costs extra.
 The prices are:

 - Getting started – $299.

 - Retirement planning – $399.